What Is a Demand Deposit Account?

 Withdrawals & Spending

 Withdrawing money from a DDA is easy, as these accounts are designed for everyday spending.
-From ATM withdrawals, point of service transactions, online payments or a paper check, you’ve got a lot of options depending on the situation.
+From ATM withdrawals, point of service transactions, online payments or a paper check, you’ve got plenty of options depending on the situation.

 Interest, Fees, and Minimum Balances